redsuperbat/yt-dl/README.md

 # Youtube Downloader

 Simplest youtube downloader you will find.
-I made so I did not have to use the 🔥GOD🔥 forsaken websites to download YT videos for watching offline.
+I this CLI so I would not have to use the ad-littered, 💀forsaken💀, unwieldy websites to download YT videos for watching offline.

 ## 💿 Installation